does-my-child-need-to-take-probiotic-photo

 A New Zealand study was the first randomised controlled trial to show that Lactobacillus rhamnosus HN001 can be beneficial for childhood eczema.
 The key is to start supplementation with rhamnosus HN001 early from 35 weeks of pregnancy until two years of age (here).

-The health benefits of rhamnosus HN001 include reduced risk of childhood eczema by 44% until the child’s 6th birthday and beyond.
+The health benefits of rhamnosus HN001 include reduced risk of childhood eczema by 44% up to age 6.
 The protection continued even after supplementation was stopped by the child’s 2nd birthday.
 This confirms that not all probiotics are the same.
 Rhamnosus HN001 is also thought to reduce symptoms of postpartum depression in women.

 Functional Gastrointestinal Disorders